albertaw/nodejs-tutorial/lesson9-templating/README.md

 ## Services

-lets you share code across your app.
-Use $http to fetch data from a server in js/services/service.js
+Services let you share code across your app.
+For example, angular has an $http service that lets you fetch data from a server.
+To use a service you inject the service as a dependency in your controller.
+If you would like to create your own service, you use the factory method.

+Create a file named js/services/service.js and include:

 ```js
 app.factory('service', function($http){